-FREQUENTLY ASKED QUESTIONS (FAQ's) for the 2021/2022 CONTRACT YEAR
+FREQUENTLY ASKED QUESTIONS (FAQ's) for the 2024/2025 CONTRACT YEAR

-Internet Version - Updated 7/26/2021
+Updated 7/24/2024

-The following is provided for informational purposes only to provide clarification and to assist companies in accurately reporting exposure and losses.
-Although it is believed to be reliable, it is not guaranteed as to accuracy or completeness.
-The Florida Statutes, along with the Rules adopted by the State Board of Administration of Florida (SBA), are the authoritative source on all FHCF policies and requirements.
+The following is provided for general informational purposes only and does not constitute legal or other professional advice.
+Florida Statutes, along with the Administrative Rules adopted by the State Board of Administration of Florida (SBA), are the authoritative source on all FHCF policies and requirements.
+If there is any discrepancy between the Florida Statutes and Administrative Rules and the FAQs below, the Statutes and Rules will prevail.

-Questions are in five categories: Covered Policies, Exposure/Data Call Reporting, SBA Examination - Exposure Reporting, Loss Reporting, and SBA Examination - Loss Reporting.
-The following are the FAQ's for the 2021/2022 Contract Year.
-For specific questions on using WIRE, refer to the frequently asked questions on that site at www.sbafla.com/fhcfwire/.
+The following are the FAQs for the 2024/2025 Contract Year.
+For specific questions on using WIRE, refer to the frequently asked questions on that site at https://fhcfwire.sbafla.com.